Taught course

 Course content

-Our master's course draws upon the expertise of staff with established reputations in the field.
-Tutors have a wide range of research interests and they are actively involved with the Nottingham Crime Research Unit and the Centre for the Study and Reduction of Hate Crimes.
-These specialist units are located within the division and conduct high quality applied criminological and criminal justice research.
+This Masters degree draws upon the expertise of staff with established reputations in the field.
+Tutors have a wide range of research interests and they are actively involved with the Nottingham Crime Research Unit and the Centre for the Study and Reduction of Hate Crimes, Bias and Prejudice.
+These specialist units are located within the Department and conduct high quality applied criminological and criminal justice research.

-The Criminology team regularly invites renowned industry experts and professionals to the University to provide an insight into their specialist knowledge and experiences.
-Past speakers have included Superintendent Paul Giannasi, Programme Manager of the Cross-Governmental Hate Crime Strategy and Len Jackson, OBE Interim Chair of the Independent Police Complaints Commission.
+The Criminology team regularly invites renowned experts and professionals to the University to provide an insight into their specialist knowledge and experiences.
+Past speakers have included Superintendent Paul Giannasi, Programme Manager of the Cross-Governmental Hate Crime Strategy and Len Jackson OBE, Interim Chair of the Independent Police Complaints Commission.

 Delivery and assessment

-The teaching and learning will involved a mixture of lectures, workshops, enquiry based learning and an individual dissertation / project.
-Your personal tutor will provide both pastoral and academic support throughout your study.
-This role will switch to their dissertation supervisor during this final module.
+The teaching and learning on the course will involve a mixture of lectures, workshops, enquiry-based learning and an individual dissertation / project.
+All students will be assigned a personal tutor who will provide both pastoral and academic support throughout their study.
+This role will switch to their dissertation supervisor during the final module.
+You'll be encouraged to be proactive in your engagement with these processes and you'll be introduced to your tutor (and a range of other teaching staff) during a comprehensive induction event which will be organised for you before the course begins.

 Assessment will be carried out through a combination of Assessed essays (including reports, reflective reports), Policy papers, presentations, case studies and a dissertation.